The Imperfect Tense in Arabic - الْفِعْلُ الْمُضَارِعُ | Arabic Free Course

 يَبْعُدُ

-He keeps away/ will keep away
+He moves / will move away

 حَسُنَ